-While some consider substance use disorder as a personal experience, it is crucial to take into account the other people directly affected – how addiction affects the family.
+While some consider substance use disorder as a personal experience, it is crucial to take into account the other people directly affected – the family.
 In more recent years, dependency on drugs and alcohol has been studied and well documented as a family disease.
-The addict, as well as their families, friends, and loved ones, are all suffering in profound and traumatic ways.
+The addict, as well as his or her family, friends, and loved ones, are all suffering in profound and traumatic ways.

 The Effects of Substance Use Disorder on Family Members

 Addiction can have a plethora of negative effects on the family members of an addict.
 One of these effects is severe emotional damage.
 One reason why family members of addicts end up suffering from emotional damage themselves is that they often invest all their time, money, emotions, and resources into trying to help “fix” their loved one who is suffering from addiction.

 Over time, all this family investment can put so many different types of strain on a family.
 As a result, marriages involving a person suffering from addiction often break up.
 In turn, families that are dealing with addiction become broken as well.

 Trust amongst family members of those suffering from substance use disorder also breaks.
 Effective communication amongst family members becomes nearly impossible to have.
 As a result, conflict amongst family members within a household dealing with addiction can become incessant.

 If the person that has addiction within a family becomes secretive or exhibits aggressive behavior on a regular basis, it could cause each person within that family to become guarded and defensive at all times.
 Other family members may experience severe feelings of guilt when it comes to their loved ones having an addiction.